 visual hierarchy

-This term describes how much an element draws the viewer's eye, influenced primarily by size and contrast.
+This term describes how much an element attracts the viewer's eye, influenced primarily by its size and its contrast against the background.

 visual weight